 Click the link below to view Aubrey Lynch’s resume or Personal Statment:

-Aubrey Lynch II is from the town of Woodhaven, Michigan.
-While he was a chemistry major at the University of Michigan, he was chosen to attend the Alvin Ailey American Dance Center (now called The Ailey® School) in New York City, where he began to follow his dream of a career in the performing arts.
+Aubrey Lynch II is from the town of Woodhaven, Michigan where he first studied dance at the Peg Harris School of Dance and Dancer’s Pointe led by Olympic and World skating choreographer, Phillip Mills and his wife Michelle.
+While he was a chemistry major at the University of Michigan and studying with Cecchetti teachers Lee Ann King and Jean Gloria Newell, he was chosen to attend the Alvin Ailey American Dance Center (now called The Ailey® School) in New York City, where he began to follow his dream of a career in the performing arts.
 While studying at Ailey, Mr. Lynch became a member of the Alvin Ailey Repertory Ensemble (now called Ailey II), Ailey’s second company.
 In June 1989, he was invited to join Alvin Ailey American Dance Theater, one of the last dancers selected by Mr. Ailey himself before his death in December 1989.

 Aubrey performed as a principal dancer with the company until 1993, traveling to more than 20 countries and performing over 35 ballets, including some of Mr. Ailey’s greatest works, Reflections in D, Blues Suite, and Revelations.
 He had the honor of working closely with Judith Jamison, who succeeded Mr. Ailey as artistic director of the company in December 1989.
 Another aspect of Aubrey’s Ailey experience was the opportunity to work with young artists worldwide through the company’s outreach program, teaching master classes and addressing audiences.
 During this time period he also performed as principal dancer with Déjà Vu Dance Theater and served as its associate artistic director, working with friend and mentor, Barry Martin.
 It was Barry who pushed Aubrey to be more than a dancer and Aubrey attributes much of the lyrical style that followed him through his career to the training he received working with him.